Everything you need to know about creatine

 Is creatine safe?

 People have also associated creatine with dehydration and cramps, yet, research doesn’t support this link.
-In fact, studies suggest it can reduce cramps and dehydration during endurance exercise in high heat (22).
+Studies suggest it can reduce cramps and dehydration during endurance exercise in high heat (22).

 Here at Medichecks, we have a wide range of fitness blood tests that test for up to 57 blood markers which can help to optimise your training and performance.
 Our Advanced Fitness Blood Test offers an advanced insight into muscle mass (testosterone), anaemia (iron and vitamin B12), as well as stress and over-training (cortisol) and it also includes tests for important nutritional markers which, if low, can affect your training progress.